ECS153/final-project-click-to-add-lemon/Source/AnalyzeData/README.md

 ### 3. Search for state name('CAPITALed' ca/ny/..... ) followed by 5 digits:
     strings ahead might contain living address and phone number.

-### 4. Check the timestamp:
+### 3.5.
+Check the timestamp:
     if a repeated string is typed after a long time gap, this might be the password for the device.
+    **** canceled because we cannot handle the reboot problem

-### 5. Search for 'ssh' 'xxxxxxxx' following a 'enter'
+### 4. Search for 'ssh' 'xxxxxxxx' following a 'enter'
     the next string will be the password to the server, and 'xxxxxxx' will be recorded to find the username.
     ** also needs to work with sftp/ ftp/ telnet, but only using ssh for testing now

 ## ps. need to do process with 'enter' 'space' and 'capital'.
-Currently finished 1/2/5, working on 3/4
+Currently finished 1/2/4, working on 3